rodmcnew/mysql-escape-array/README.md

-# MYSQL Escape Array
+# MySQL Escape Array
-Escape arrays in MYSQL queries to prevent SQL injection vulnerabilities.
-This is vulnerabilities useful in MYSQL IN statments.
+Escape arrays in MySQL queries to prevent SQL injection vulnerabilities.
+This is vulnerabilities useful in MySQL IN statments.

 ```js
 var mysqlEscapeArray = require('mysql-escape-array');